 - Undergo the interview process and meet minimum standards.

 Prior to the final MPT Admissions Committee Cohort Selection Meeting, the Aboriginal Admissions Subcommittee will meet and rank successful candidates, making recommendations for candidates for the maximum number of spaces allotted (4).
 At the final MPT Admissions Committee Cohort Selection Meeting, all candidates, including Aboriginal candidates, will be reviewed for admission.
 Aboriginal candidates may be admitted through the general selection process or through recommendation by the Aboriginal Admissions Subcommittee.
-Unused reserved aboriginal seats will be released for admission of non-aboriginal applicants in the current year.
 The MPT Admissions Committee has the ultimate responsibility to accept or reject any candidate.

 Students must meet all evaluation requirements in order to obtain the Physical Therapy degree.